-The 2013-2014 season will be the sixth year, the Southern Clinton County Association of Christian Churches is asking church members and the community at large to give the price of a gallon of heating oil to the Association’s One-Gallon Challenge Fund.
+The 2014-2015 season will be the seventh year, the Southern Clinton County Association of Christian Churches is asking church members and the community at large to give the price of a gallon of heating oil to the Association’s One-Gallon Challenge Fund.
 Contributions will provide heating assistance to needy southern Clinton County residents.

 This year’s Challenge is $4 per person.
 Each year of the One Gallon Challenge, the community has outdone itself in its generosity.

 2013-2014 raised $35,986.00 providing heating assistance for 74 families.

 2012-2013 raised $19,698.00 providing heating assistance for 61 families.

 2011-2012 raised $19,445.59 providing heating assistance for 53 families.

 2010-2011 raised $14,845.67 providing heating assistance for 48 families.

 2009-2010 raised $9,366.28 providing heating assistance for 34 families.